emilythestrangee/myDFIR_SOC/Day 10 - Elasticsearch Ingest Data Tutorial.md

 - Right-click **Operational**, select **Properties**, and copy the full name:
 `Microsoft-Windows-Sysmon/Operational`

 Paste this full name into the integration setup.
-Add the integration to an existing host and select the agent policy (e.g., `Challenge Windows Policy`).
+Add the integration to an existing host and select the agent policy (`Challenge Windows Policy`).
 Click **Save and Continue**, then **Save and Deploy Changes**.

 ---